wasabigeek/blog/content/blog/visitor-pattern-in-ruby-rubocop/index.md

 published: true
 tags: ["design-patterns", "software-design"]
 ---
- In this post, we'll learn about the Visitor design pattern and it's tradeoffs by looking at a real world example: Rubocop, a Ruby linting[^2] and formatting library.
+ In this post, we'll learn about the Visitor design pattern and it's tradeoffs by looking at a real world example: Rubocop, a Ruby linting and formatting library.

-[^2]: A tool that checks raw source code against a set of rules e.g. for common errors or conformance to a style guide.
-See [Wikipedia](https://en.m.wikipedia.org/wiki/Lint_(software)).

 ## What is the Visitor design pattern?
 The visitor design pattern separates the operation to be performed from a complex object structure (e.g. a tree whose nodes have many types).